shatejas/opensearch-knn-single-node-experiments/README.md

 ### Results

 OSB will output its results to the "/tmp/share-data/results" path.
-In it, there will be a text file that contains the recall and one that contains the OSB report.
+In it, there will be a csv file that contains the OSB report.